cournape/Bento/doc/source/faq.rst

 Although controversial in the python community, there is a large consensus within the scipy community on those points.
-Some of them have been rejected by various distutils2 members (2, 3 and 4 in particular), and we are unwilling to compromize on them.
-Distutils-related PEP pushed by the distutils2 team will be implemented on a case per case basis (some of them are obsolete as far as bento is concerned, in the sense that they are already implemented, if only in intent).
+Some of them have been rejected by various distutils2 members (2, 3 and 4 in particular), and we are unwilling to compromise on them.
+Distutils-related PEPs pushed by the distutils2 team will be implemented on a case per case basis (some of them are obsolete as far as bento is concerned, in the sense that they are already implemented, if only in intent).

 Moreover, as bento is designed from the ground up to be split into mostly